 Man-God Dualism, Atman-Brahman Dualism is transcended by man-God connection, partnership, relationship, association, bonding, or yoking that brings them together to give a single, harmonious effect.
-This statement, “Tat Twam Asi” or ‘Thou Art That’ is a truth that derives its reality from fundamental Unity, an operating principle that makes man-God Connection.
+This statement, “Tat Twam Asi” or ‘Thou Art That’ is a truth that derives its reality from fundamental Unity, an operating principle that makes the man-God Connection.
 For all practical purposes, the division, distinction, or differentiation into two separate identities becomes redundant for man-God Connection works like the animals yoked by a harness to perform actions in the field of activity called the Human Body or “Kshetra.”

-Atman-Brahman, man-God Dualism or separation, or division is removed when the Subject called “I” is unified with the Object called Brahman.
+Atman-Brahman, man-God Dualism or separation, or division is removed when the Subject called “I” is united with the Object called Brahman.
 Atman is Divine and the original source of this Divinity is Brahman.
-Their Unity, the Unity with an Everlasting Principle is specified by a term of vocabulary called “ASMI.”
+Their Unity, the Unity with an Everlasting Principle is specified by a term of vocabulary or “SHABDA” called “ASMI.”

-Man-God Dualism can be recognized by noting difference between Moon Light and Sunshine.
-There is an Original Source of Light and Illumination and it is not illumined by any other luminous object.
+Man-God Dualism can be recognized by noting the difference between Moon Light and Sunshine.
+There is an Original Source of Light and Illumination which is not illumined by any other luminous object.

 Atman-Brahman or man-God Dualism is the result of Constitutive – Regulative Dualism.
 Atman is Brahman for there is Constitutive Unity between the two entities.
-Between man and God there is Regulative Dualism for God is Ultimate Controller, Sustainer, and Maintainer of entire Universe.
+Between the man and God, there is Regulative Dualism for God is the Ultimate Controller, Sustainer, and Maintainer of entire Universe.

 Atman is described as imperishable, immutable, immortal, everlasting, eternal, and even unborn.
-These attributes can be applied to all chemical elements found in material universe as per the Fundamental Laws of Conservation of Mass and Energy described in classical Physics.
+These attributes can be applied to all Chemical Elements found in the material universe as per the Fundamental Laws of Conservation of Mass and Energy described in classical Physics.

-Atman or Jeevatma, or Individual Soul may share perfect identity of Supersoul or Paramatma, or Universal Soul.
-Man-God Dualism is about ‘degree’, difference in power, or effects of such Power.
-God is different from man while God created man in His own image.
+Atman or Jeevatma, or Individual Soul may share the perfect identity of Supersoul or Paramatma or Supersoul.
+Man-God Dualism is about the ‘degree’, the difference in power, or the effects of such Power.
+God is different from the man while God created the man in His own image.
 God is different for He is the Supreme Being, Omnipotent, and His Power can reach all places.

-God has shared His nature and identity with man and may not have shared His higher Regulative Powers with which He controls all that He created.
-Man cannot rule or govern his own body while he uses power sanctioned by God to perform actions in material world.
-Recognition of God’s higher powers will direct man to submit to God’s superior authority.
+God has shared His nature and identity with the man and may not have shared His higher Regulative Powers with which He controls all that He created.
+Man cannot rule or govern his own body while he uses power sanctioned by God to perform actions in the material world.
+The recognition of God’s higher powers will direct the man to submit to God’s superior authority.

-Man-God Dualism can be explained in terms of chemical identity of a drop of Seawater as compared to the Sea to which it belongs.
-There is no comparison if the discussion is about power wielded by Sea.
+Man-God Dualism can be explained in terms of the chemical identity of a drop of Seawater as compared to the Sea to which it belongs.
+There is no comparison if the discussion is about the power wielded by Sea.

-Man-God Dualism can be explained as a difference in degree that can be estimated by measuring salt needed to impart taste called saltiness.
-A teaspoonful of salt is sufficient to impart salty taste to a cup of water.
+Man-God Dualism can be explained as a difference in degree that can be estimated by measuring salt needed to impart the taste called saltiness.
+A teaspoonful of salt is sufficient to impart the salty taste to a cup of water.
 To make Seawater salty, the amount of salt required is enormous and the issue is about quantity as the volume of water involved is different.
-Brahman and Atman are identical, share same nature or “TATVA”, and the difference arises from the amount of salt needed if their nature is that of saltiness.
+Brahman and Atman are identical, share the same nature or “TATVA”, and the difference arises from the amount of salt needed if their nature is that of saltiness.

-Upanishads are outpourings of Knowledge and Truth revealed by God and man has obtained this Knowledge and Truth.
-Yet the problem of man – God Dualism persists for man needs Divine Providence to perform a vital function called Breathing or Respiration.
-While man has access to Knowledge that accounts for his Essence, his Existence still demands God’s Mercy, Grace, and Compassion to make distinction between life and death.
+The Upanishads are outpourings of Knowledge and Truth revealed by God and the man has obtained this Knowledge and Truth.
+Yet the problem of the man – God Dualism persists for the man needs Divine Providence to perform a vital function called Breathing or Respiration.
+While the man has access to Knowledge that accounts for his Essence, his Existence still demands God’s Mercy, Grace, and Compassion to make the distinction between life and death.